Phone: 855.593.4357 • MyCounselor.Online

 Financial Considerations.
 The hourly fee will depend on the specific counselor you see.
 Please reference the MCO Fee Schedule at MyCounselor.Online.
 The same charges that apply to counseling also apply to other professional services you may need, though we will prorate the hourly fee if we work for periods of less than an hour.
 Other services include report writing, telephone conversations lasting longer than 5 minutes, attendance at meetings with other professionals you have authorized, preparation of records or treatment summaries, and the time spent performing any other service you may request of MCO.
 At times it may be necessary to briefly speak to your counselor by telephone, for which there is no charge.
 However, when phone counseling occurs, the fees will be the same as for “in office” visits.
 If you become involved in legal proceedings that require MCO participation, you will be expected to pay for the professional clinical time even if your counselor is called to testify by another party.

 Payment Arrangements.
-You will be expected to pay for each session at the time it is held.
+You will be expected to pay for each session at or prior to the time it is held.
 Typically the MCO accounting office will charge the payment form you have identified the morning of your appointment for that days session.
 Payment schedules for other professional services will be agreed to when they are requested.
 There will be a $35 check charge for each check returned due to insufficient funds.
 If your account has not been paid for more than 30 days and arrangements for payment have not been agreed upon, MCO has the option of using legal means to secure the payment.
 This may involve hiring a collection agency or going to small claims court.
 If such legal action is necessary, its costs will be included in the claim.
-In most collection situations, the only information we release regarding a patient’s treatment is his/her name, the nature of services provided, and the amount due.
+In most collection situations, the only information we release regarding a client’s treatment is his/her name, the nature of services provided, and the amount due.
 If you have a question about these costs please feel free to speak to your counselor.